 An additional biostatistics course is also required, of which the following are generally selected from:

 - PB HLTH 245: Introduction to Multivariate Statistics (fall)

-- PB HLTH 241: Statistical Analysis of Categorical Data (spring)
+- PB HLTH 241: Intermediate Biostatistics for Public Health (spring)

 Remaining units are drawn from electives.
 Students should reference the Berkeley Compendium of EHS Expertise.

 - Candidates with undergraduate coursework in calculus, chemistry and biology are preferred.